Howdy! I’m Hari Shanker R!

 The collective fell through (due to reasons I’d rather not touch upon here), but my love for WordPress, survived, and grew strong with each passing day.
 While my batch-mates from college were busy learning the theory of topics in computer science (like Database Management, and Web Technologies), I was actually tinkering with live WordPress powered websites, for clients, as well as my own blogs (which I had now started monetizing through Google Adsense).
 I fell in love with FOSS, the Open Source movement, and above all… WordPress!

 Discovering Automattic (a pioneer in the WordPress world) is a natural consequence for any WordPress lover… My path to A8C (as we Automatticians fondly call our company) is quite interesting.
 I knew Matt, as the co-founder of WordPress.
 However, I stumbled upon the WordPress story, as well as the advent of Automattic, while researching for a quiz question based on him, for an intercollegiate quiz that I hosted, in 2009, as I was in my final year.
 While the question on Matt went unanswered for the quiz, I fell in love with Automattic, its culture, and its distributed nature of work.
 I dug deeper, and got to know how this maverick of a company was now powering a major chunk of the internet with its products!
-I had made up my mind to apply as a Happiness Engineer, as soon as college was over…
+I had made up my mind to apply to Automattic, as soon as college was over…

 Little did I know that I’d have to wait for six more years to take that plunge!